How Thunderstorms Form

 The Mature Stage

-As the cumulus cloud continues to grow, the tiny water droplets within it grow larger too as more water from the rising air is added to the droplets.
-The cloud starts to look dark and grey as more water is added to it.
-And the growing droplets that make up the cloud become heavy.
+As the cumulus cloud continues to grow, the tiny water droplets within it grow larger as more water from the rising air is added to the droplets.
+The cloud starts to look dark and gray as more water is added to it, and the growing droplets that make up the cloud become heavy.
 Raindrops start to fall through the cloud when the rising air can no longer hold them up.
-Meanwhile, cool dry air flows downward in the cloud, called a downdraft, pulling water downward as rain.
-With an updraft, downdraft and rain, the cloud is now called a cumulonimbus cloud and the cycling of air up and down is called a thunderstorm cell.
+Meanwhile, cool dry air flows downward in the cloud, called a downdraft, pulling water down as rain.
+With an updraft, downdraft, and rain, the cloud is now called a cumulonimbus cloud and the cycling of air up and down is called a thunderstorm cell.

 The moving air within the cloud builds up electric charges as it slides past other air.
-The build up of electric charges allow lightning to form, much in the same way that you can create a spark after shuffling your feet on a carpet.
+The buildup of electric charges allows lightning to form, much in the same way that you can create a spark after shuffling your feet on a carpet.
 Thunder is the sound that happens when lightning strikes.
 It often happens after you see the bolt of lightning because sound travels more slowly than light.